dialmaster/spotify_monitor/README.md

      - The app will automatically disable features for which valid API keys aren't provided
      - You can adjust the `monitorInterval` value (in milliseconds) to change how often the app checks what's playing
      - Set `autoSkipBlocked` to `true` to automatically skip tracks that are rated as blocked by the age evaluation
+     - Add Spotify track IDs to `whitelistTrackIDs` to bypass age evaluation for specific tracks
+       - To find a track's ID:
+         1. Right-click on a song in Spotify and select "Share" > "Copy Song Link"
+         2. The ID is the string after the last "/" in the URL (e.g., for "https://open.spotify.com/track/1234567890abcdef", the ID is "1234567890abcdef")
      - For `callMeBotUrl`, use the URL provided by CallMeBot **without** the `&text=` parameter
      - The `spotifyUserName` is used to create separate log files for each monitored account (format: username_playback.log), and used to name the docker-compose stacks

+   **Note**: After making any changes to your config.json file, you'll need to restart the application for the changes to take effect.
+If running with Docker, use `docker compose -p spotify-monitor-username restart` (replace "username" with your Spotify username in lowercase).

 6. **Get Spotify Web Cookies (Optional but recommended for best lyrics/transcript retrieval)**:
    - Log in to [Spotify Web Player](https://open.spotify.com/) in your browser